Lila1703/cnf-preprocessings-eval-framework/README.md

 The following options are supported:

 - `-s`/`--solver` with a list of solvers to benchmark
-- `-p`/`--preprocessor` with a list of preprocessors to benchmark (optional, default: only solvers are run)
+- `-p`/`--preprocessor` with a list of preprocessors to benchmark (optional, default: only solvers are run) (Sequences of preprocessings possible with "preprocessing1 preprocessing2")
 - `-d`/`--dimacs` with a list of files in DIMACS CNT format
 - `-n`/`--number-of-executions` with the number of times the benchmark should be repeated (optional, default: 1)
 - `-o`/`--output` with the file where the full results should be written to (optional, default: full results are discarded)